-This rate pertains to actual bench time.
+This rate pertains to actual bench, local on site work, and travel time.
 If I charged folks for the actual time I invest while emailing, shipping, phone time with manufacturers, research, uploading, downloading, and the sourcing of parts, I would get lonely.
 Or I would be charging a lot less an hour.
-As it happens $120 is what I charge when I am on a call in a client's home.
+As it happens $180 is what I charge when I am on a call in a client's home.

-2. Estimates of cost, difficulty, and duration of the project.
-This is best done via email so that I have a record of what I said.
+2. Estimates of cost, difficulty, and duration of the project?
+This is best done via email or text, so that I have a record of what I said.
 I will usually want lots of photos and some history.
-I will provide a project email for this exchange.
+I will provide a project email or phone number for this exchange.

 4. Disassemble, clean, and appraise condition of individual parts.